 Sec 4/5s Values-in-Action Project – Engaging the Punggol Community in a ‘Thank My Neighbour’ Campaign

 Learning to be future-ready through Education and Career Guidance Programmes

 Education and Career Guidance Programmes aims to equip our students with the necessary knowledge, skills and values, to make decisions for successful transition from school to further education or work.
 Our students have the opportunity to explore post-secondary educational pathways through talks and learning journeys to post-secondary institutions, as well as explore career pathways through our annual Careers Day and Work Experience Programmes.
-More information about the school’s ECG programme and resources can be found in this link: /curriculum/character-citizenship-education/education-career-counselling/

 Learning journeys to post-secondary institutions

 Acquiring interview skills through workshops